aquen509/alpha-zero-general/rts/README.md

 - Recommended Python 3.6 (3.7 is not supported by TensorFlow by the time of writing(December 2018))
 - Required TensorFlow (recommended 1.9)
 - Optional Pygame (board outputs can be displayed also in console if Pygame is not used)
-- Module can be connected via rts/visualization/rts_ue4.py to [UE4](https://github.com/JernejHabjan/TrumpDefense2020) using Tensorflow-ue4 v0.8.0 for UE4.19 https://github.com/getnamo/tensorflow-ue4/releases/tag/0.8.0
+- Module can be connected via rts/visualization/rts_ue4.py to [UE4](https://github.com/JernejHabjan/TrumpDefense2020).
+The integration now uses the PyTorch network directly and no longer requires the TensorFlow plugin.
 ## Files
 Main files to start learning and pitting:
 - rts/learn.py